dheymer/video-trimmer/README.md

 # VideoTrimmer

-Video Trimmer is a web app made in Angular 6+ that allows a user to slice-up a video into clips.This app has been tested in Chrome, Firefox and Edge.
+Video Trimmer is a web app made in Angular 6+ that allows a user to slice-up a video into clips.
+This app has been tested in Chrome, Firefox and Edge.

 Demo page: [https://dheymer.000webhostapp.com/demos/VideoTrimmer/]